 A remarkable sandstone city that rises magically from the sand dunes of the Thar desert, Jaisalmer looks like it's straight out of an Arabian Nights fable.
 Its mesmerizing ancient fort, built in 1156, is perched high on a pedestal overlooking the city.
 Inside, the fort is alive and spellbinding.
-It houses five palaces, several temples, and some exquisite havelis (mansions), as well as shops and other residences.
+It boasts palaces, several temples, and some exquisite havelis (mansions), as well as shops and other residences.
 These top things to do in Jaisalmer cover the best of the city and its surroundings.